Transparent ghost longboards have taken the internet by storm. All it took was one viral TikTok to make them a massive longboard brand.

 It’s pretty thick (about three quarters of an inch), which made me think that it wasn’t going to flex at all, but surprisingly, it does.
 Obviously if you get a shorter board, then it’ll flex less.

-I did end up hitting the nose of my board a few times which chipped it, so I’d recommend picking up nose guards for extra protection.
+I did end up hitting the nose of my board a few times which chipped it, so I’d recommend picking up a nose guard bumper for extra protection.

 Sure, it doesn’t look as cool, but it’ll make your board last longer.